letatnhien1912/Cohort-Retention/README.md

-# Cohort-Retention
-Cohort Analysis | Customers Retention
+# Cohort Analysis | Customer Retention

 Hello!
 My name is Nhien Le, and this is a SQL practice project in my portfolio using a financial transactions dataset with the topic of cohort analysis of customer retention.